Undercover Brother: Plot

-Concerned with Undercover Brother's unusual behavior, Sistah Girl attacks White She-Devil and convinces Undercover Brother to return to the fight.
+Concerned with Undercover Brother's unusual behavior, Sistah Girl attacks White She-Devil while Undercover Brother fights the henchmen as White She-Devil and Sistah girl start to tear each other's clothes off and end up in the shower where they start to rub themselves before rubbing up against each other and almost kissing.
+Sistah Girl then convinces Undercover Brother to return to the fight.
 White She-Devil turns on her own henchmen to save the two, revealing she has fallen in love with Undercover Brother.
 They return to the B.R.O.T.H.E.R.H.O.O.D., where Smart Brother questions White She-Devil about The Man and Lance is officially made part of the group when he declares his desire to abolish bigotry after watching Roots.
 The group heads to an awards gala after they find out that James Brown is The Man's next target.
 Mr. Feather kidnaps Brown and takes him to The Man's base.
 B.R.O.T.H.E.R.H.O.O.D. secures an antidote for the mind control drug and follows via a transmitter placed on Brown, infiltrating the base posing as a cleaning crew, to rescue Brown and Boutwell.

 Mr. Feather prepares to administer the drug to Brown and present him as a trophy to The Man, and Brown reveals himself as Undercover Brother in disguise.
 Mr. Feather sends his henchmen after B.R.O.T.H.E.R.H.O.O.D., who rescue Boutwell, and is ordered by Mr. Feather to kill Undercover Brother.
 In the fighting, Conspiracy Brother accidentally begins the building's self-destruct sequence.
 The B.R.O.T.H.E.R.H.O.O.D. cures Boutwell and evacuate him from the building while Undercover Brother chases Mr. Feather to the roof.
 The Man's helicopter circles overhead and leaves, The Man abandoning Mr. Feather for failing him.
 Mr. Feather jumps onto the helicopter's landing gear as it flies away, and Undercover Brother uses his afro picks to impale Mr. Feather in the buttocks, causing him to fall into the ocean, where he is eaten by a shark.
 However, The Man escapes.
 Undercover Brother survives the building's self-destruction by leaping off the building and using his modified parachute pants to escape.

-He and Sistah Girl kiss and leave the island, the world at peace.
+All three of them leave the island, the world at peace.